-Unlike most faith groups in North America, it does not require its adherents to adhere to a specific set of beliefs.
+Unlike most faith groups in North America, it does not require its members to adhere to a creed -- a specific set of beliefs.
 Its membership includes individuals who identify themselves as

-Many inter-faith couples find it to be a comfortable religious home in which both spouses can gain spiritual nourishment without bending their personal beliefs out of shape.
+Many inter-faith couples find a UU congregation to be a comfortable religious home in which both spouses can gain spiritual nourishment without bending their religious beliefs out of shape.

 function of the congregation as facilitating the spiritual quest of its members.
 The main function of a UU minister is not to tell the members of the congregation what to believe.
-Rather, it is to help them develop their own religious belief, and ethical systems.
+Rather, it is to help them develop their own personal religious beliefs, and ethical system.

 Major concerns of the UU religion include social justice and service to humanity.
-Most UUs readily modify their beliefs to match the findings of science.
-Thus they were very active in the abolition of slavery back in the 19th Century.
-More recently, they have actively working towards achieving equal rights for women, and the attainment of equal rights -- including the right to marry -- for homosexuals and bisexuals, and equality for transgender persons and transsexuals.
+Most UUs readily modify their beliefs to match emerging findings of scientific research.
+Thus, they were very active in the abolition of slavery back in the 19th Century.
+More recently, they have actively working towards achieving equal rights for women, the attainment of equal rights -- including the right to marry -- for homosexuals and bisexuals, and the acceptance of transgender persons.
 They have an influence on the culture that is far beyond what one would expect from their number of members, which total about 200,000 in the U.S.